 Stroganoff sauce is a wonderfully creamy concoction of sour cream, cooked down brandy, stock, dijon mustard and smoked paprika.
 There’s a lot going on in there but it all works so well together.
 It’s creamy, tangy, rich and a little smoky but sooooo good.

-Before I started making this I just sort of assumed smoked paprika was a given.
+Before I started making this bean and mushroom stroganoff recipe I just sort of assumed smoked paprika was a given.
 But actually, it’s not.
 The first known stroganoff recipe contained nothing more than beef, stock, mustard and sour cream.
 No paprika whatsoever (nevermind those mushrooms, onions, garlic and brandy).
 People will argue on the internet over this.
 So if you’re not a paprika-y kind of person, leave that ish out.

-To serve, any kind of carbohydrate goes well with Stroganoff.
+To serve, any kind of carbohydrate goes well with mushroom and bean stroganoff.
 I personally love little roast potatoes (who doesn’t though, really?) but rice, pasta (specifically something like tagliatelle) or mashed potatoes work a dream.

 Once cooked, allow any leftovers to come to room temperature for no more than two hours.
 Transfer leftovers into Tupperware containers and store in the refrigerator for 2-3 days.